Wiring Harness Restoration Frequently Asked Questions

 Yes, we can replace your glass fuse box with modern fuses and give you onboard relays and flashers.

-My harness was in a fire, can you rebuild it?
+My harness was in a fire, can you restore it?

 How much will you pay me for my harness?